The connectedness of Sierpi\'nski sponges with rotational and reflectional components and associated graph-directed systems: Introduction

 Our criterion is:

-\begin{theorem} Let $(K_1,\ldots,K_n)$ be a Cantor type graph-directed attractor in $\R^d$.
-For every pair of distinct $i,j\in\V_n$, $K_i\cap K_j\neq\varnothing$ if and only if there exists, in the associated intersecting graph, either a terminated finite walk or an infinite solid walk that starts from $(i,j)$. \end{theorem}
+\begin{theorem} Let $(K_1,\ldots,K_n)$ be a Cantor-type graph-directed attractor in $\R^d$.
+For every pair of distinct $i,j\in\V_n$, $K_i\cap K_j\neq\varnothing$ if and only if there exists, in the associated intersection graph, either a terminated finite walk or an infinite solid walk that starts from $(i,j)$. \end{theorem}